gregcaporaso/microbiogeo/doc/notes/permanova.rst

         Input_filepath                                          permanova_R_value       p_value
         ../../datasets/keyboard/unweighted_unifrac_dm.txt       5.17880475397           0.001

-The R value of 5.17880475397 indicates that the host id's are significantly different (i.e. there is clustering) due to its relatively “large” ratio.
+The R value of 5.17880475397 indicates that the host id's are significantly different due to its relatively “large” ratio.
 This is a result that we would expect.
 The p-value of 0.001 indicates that the result is significant.